run-ai/docs/docs/admin/runai-setup/config/ha.md

 #### Deployments

 Each of the Run:ai deployments can be set to scale up, by adding a helm settings on install/upgrade.
-E.g. `--set policyService.autoscaling=true`.
+E.g. `--set policyService.autoscaling.enabled=true`.
 For a full list of settings, please contact Run:ai customer support.

 #### StatefulSets